mathildebrosseau/transition-python-lib/README.md

 import Transition
 ```
 ## Usage
 Transition allows users to send HTTP requests.
 Before requesting data, users must first request a token.
 This is done using the `request_token` method.
 Afterwards, users can either set the token and used URL for the current instance using the `set_token` and `set_url` methods.
-Alternatively, users can send the token and the url as parameters directly within the methods.
+Alternatively, users can send the token and the URL as parameters directly when calling methods.

-All methods in Transition are static methods.
+All methods in Transition are static.
 The library provides the following :

 ### set_token :
 This method allows users to set the token that will be used for the API calls.